rackspace-cookbooks/ntp/README.md

 ### About Testing

 In addition to providing interfaces to the ntp time service, this recipe is also designed to provide a simple community cookbook with broad cross-platform support to serve as a testing documentation reference.
-This cookbook utilizes [Foodcritic](http://acrmp.github.io/foodcritic/), [Test-Kitchen](https://github.com/opscode/test-kitchen), [Vagrant](http://www.vagrantup.com), [Chefspec](http://acrmp.github.io/chefspec/), [bats](https://github.com/sstephenson/bats), [Rubocop](https://github.com/bbatsov/rubocop), and [Travis-CI](https://travis-ci.org) to provide a comprehensive suite of automated test coverage.
+This cookbook utilizes [Foodcritic](http://acrmp.github.io/foodcritic/), [Test-Kitchen](https://github.com/opscode/test-kitchen), [Vagrant](http://www.vagrantup.com), [Chefspec](http://acrmp.github.io/chefspec/), [bats](https://github.com/sstephenson/bats), [Rubocop](https://github.com/bbatsov/rubocop).

 More information on the testing strategy used in this cookbook is available in the TESTING.md file, along with information on how to use this type of testing in your own cookbooks.